IceScream-python/Icescream-python.github.io/src/index.md

   made to be easy to use! 🎓
 ---

-I am a Bacholr Computer Science student.
-I am currently doing an Intership at Inria PAris aiming at defining the CakeML semantic in rocq under the supervision of Yannick Forster.
+I am a Bachelor Computer Science student.
+I am currently doing an Intership at Inria Paris aiming at defining the CakeML semantic in rocq under the supervision of Yannick Forster.

 # Education